-Mix the Memphis Dry Rub: 2 tablespoon paprika, 1 tablespoon brown sugar, 1 tablespoon kosher salt, 1 teaspoon black pepper, ½ teaspoon chili powder, ¼-1/2 teaspoon cayenne pepper, ½ teaspoon dry mustard, ½ teaspoon garlic powder, and½ teaspoon onion powder.
+Mix the Memphis Dry Rub: 2 tablespoons paprika, 1 tablespoon brown sugar, 1 tablespoon kosher salt, 1 teaspoon black pepper, ½ teaspoon chili powder, ¼-1/2 teaspoon cayenne pepper, ½ teaspoon dry mustard, ½ teaspoon garlic powder, and ½ teaspoon onion powder.
 Leave the salt out if you brine.

-Rest at room temp while you preheat grill to 450°-500° surface temperature.
-Clean and oil grill.
+Rest at room temp while you preheat the grill to 450°-500° surface temperature.
+Clean and oil the grill grates.

-Place over direct heat and close lid.
-Flip about every 5 minutes and grill until an internal temperature of about 145°-150°.
-About 20 minutes depending on the grill and the thickness of the meat.
+Place over direct heat and close the lid.
+Flip about every 5 minutes and grill until an internal temperature of about 145°-150°—about 20 minutes, depending on the grill and the thickness of the meat.